Building a Mobile Chat App Using Realm – The New and Easier Way

 - Reacting to data changes synced from other devices.

-- Adding some backend magic using Realm triggers and functions.
+- Adding some backend magic using Atlas Triggers and Functions.

 We've skipped a lot of code and functionality in this article, and it's worth looking through the rest of the app to see how to use features such as these from a SwiftUI iOS app: